Hokutofuji Daiki: Makuuchi career

 Hokutofuji came through with a solid 9–6 record in his top division debut and recorded 9 wins again in January 2017.
 In March he recorded the first make-koshi (losing record) of his career, but a 10–5 result in May saw him move up the rankings.
 In the July 2017 tournament he earned a kinboshi or gold star in his first ever match against a yokozuna, defeating Kakuryū, and finished with eight wins.
 On Day 4 of the September tournament he beat yokozuna Harumafuji to claim his second kinboshi.
 He was a runner-up to Hakuhō in the November 2017 tournament with an 11–4 record, and was awarded his first special prize, for Technique.
 He also defeated yokozuna Kisenosato in this tournament, earning his third kinboshi in his last three tournaments.
-In January 2018 he won a fourth straight kinboshi by defeating Hakuhō on Day 3, but he finished the tournament with only four wins against eleven losses.
+In January 2018 he won a fourth straight kinboshi by defeating Hakuhō on Day 3, making him the second sumo wrestler after Tosanoumi to collect a gold star in four consecutive tournaments, but he finished the tournament with only four wins against eleven losses.
 In the May 2018 tournament he suffered a concussion during a false start at the tachi-ai in his match against Ryūden on Day 10.
 He withdrew from the rest of the tournament.
 Returning in July ranked at the bottom of the division at maegashira 16, he secured a winning record.

 In March 2019 he made his sanyaku debut at komusubi rank.
 He was the third komusubi from Saitama Prefecture after Wakabayama in September 1951 and Wakachichibu in March 1959.
 He is also the fourth komusubi from Hakkaku stable following Kaiho, Hokutoriki and Okinoumi.
 In September 2019 he picked up his sixth kinboshi by defeating Hakuhō on the opening day.
 Following this victory he lost his next six matches to fall to 1-6 but made an impressive recovery by winning his final 8 matches to finish the tournament at 9-6.
 He returned to the komusubi rank in November, one of four komusubi in that tournament, but fell just short of a majority of wins with a 7–8 record.
 Back in the maegashira ranks in January 2020 he earned his seventh kinboshi by defeating Kakuryū on Day 3.
 He also beat both ōzeki, and finished the tournament with eleven wins and his second Technique Prize.
 He returned to the komusubi rank in March, and defeated Kakuryū again on Day 2, but finished the tournament with a 4–11 record.
 He has remained in the maegashira ranks since July 2020, and has alternated between winning and losing records for 16 straight tournaments up until May 2022.
 He was forced to withdraw from the July tournament on the final day due to COVID-19 protocols, although he already had a losing record by that point.
 In September he was the tournament leader after winning his first nine matches, but he lost five of his last six matches to finish with a 10–5 record.